eddelbuettel/rcppspdlog/vignettes/introduction.md

 will work.

+## Nineth Example: More compact C++ Access

-As this (auto-generated, thanks to `Rcpp`) interface is a little "wordy", we added a simple aliasing wrapping in a new namespace `spdl` and, given the protection from naming collisions offered by the namespace, shortened the accessor function names.
+As the (auto-generated, thanks to `Rcpp`) interface described in the previous section is a little "wordy", we added a simple aliasing wrapping in a new namespace `spdl` and, given the protection from naming collisions offered by the namespace, shortened the accessor function names.
 So the previous example can also be used via

 ```c++
 #include <spdl.h>